‘The View’: Joy Behar Raises Alarm on Leaked Supreme Court Draft Overturning Abortion Rights: ‘I See Fascism Down the Line Here’

 “But it sounds to me that all of them felt that it was precedent — there was precedent set, and that they would honor the precedent and now it’s the complete opposite, is happening.
 Not that I’m surprised,” Behar continued.

-Behar echoed an opinion by other commentators on Monday night who worried what the overturning of Roe could mean on other landmark Supreme Court decisions.
+Behar echoed an opinion by other commentators on Monday night who worried what the overturning of Roe could mean for other landmark Supreme Court decisions.